Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ## structure

-the website revoles around the home page. through here you can navigate to most pages from the site. the navigation bar is consistent throughout the site. both forms and links give clear feedback to the user through messages. the opportunity to create posts and veiw your profile is available once the user has logged in.
+The website revolves around the home page. through here you can navigate to most pages from the site.
+The navigation bar is consistent throughout the site.
+Both forms and links give clear feedback to the user through messages. the opportunity to create posts and view your profile is available once the user has logged in.

-Database model
+## Database model

-The website uses three models, one for posts, one for comments and one is an extenstion of the user model that adds more functionality, called profile.
+The website uses three models, one for posts, one for comments and one is an extension of the user model that adds more functionality, called profile.

 **Post model**